 The Education Committee consists of 2 representatives elected by each District, and a representative from the Gordon Halls Ringing Centre.
-Our remit is to promote the recruitment and training of bell ringers, and to extend the appreciation of bell ringing among the public (Association Objectives 2 and 5).
+Our main remit is to promote the recruitment and training of bell ringers, and to extend the appreciation of bell ringing among the public (See Association Objectives No 2).

 - Offering our Wombel and other resources to aid recruitment